BPC 157 UK: Benefits, Risks, and Legal Considerations

 Is BPC 157 legal in the UK?

-In the UK, BPC 157 is regarded as an unlicensed medicine and thus, it is not legal for human consumption.
-It can only be procured for research purposes.
+No, BPC 157 is an unlicensed medicine and is not legal for human consumption in the UK.
+It can only be purchased for research purposes.

 What are the potential side effects of BPC 157?